rogerorr/articles/Simple_Debugger/DebuggingInWin64.md

 ## Introduction

-In March this year I wrote an article in CVu about the Windows application debugging API and I illustrated the basic operation of the API with a simple process tracing application.
+In March this year I wrote an article in CVu "[Using the Windows Debugging API](Readme.md)" and I illustrated the basic operation of the API with a simple process tracing application.
 This showed such events as the loading of DLLs, the starting and ending of threads and any exceptions.

 This article uses the experience of porting the program to 64-bit Windows to provide a brief introduction to some of the issues of